MicrosoftDocs/win32/desktop-src/Controls/create-syslink-controls.md

 ---
 title: How to Create SysLink Controls
-description: You implement the SysLink control's hyperlinks through markup in the control's initialization string, or by sending it a LM\_SETITEM message. ms.assetid: 'CEE02A87-D85A-4F4D-931D-2B1371320814'
+description: You implement the SysLink controls hyperlinks through markup in the controls initialization string, or by sending it a LM\_SETITEM message. ms.assetid: CEE02A87-D85A-4F4D-931D-2B1371320814 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Create SysLink Controls